tomplunkett/Data-Science/GenAI Resources/readme.md

 https://lnkd.in/gG8Gvqnq

-Responsible AI & Strategy
+Responsible AI, Ethics, & Strategy
-Learn about the ethical considerations and strategic implementation of AI.

 Google's Introduction to Responsible AI: Discover what Responsible AI is, its importance, and how Google implements it in their products.